Le Marais neighborhood

 Location

-Le Marais is composed of a part of the 4th arrondissement and of a part of the 3d arrondissement of Paris, and is located on the right bank of the river Seine.
+Le Marais includes parts of the 3rd and 4th arrondissements of Paris, and is located on the right bank of the Seine.

-But the Marais neighborhood has no administrative limits.
+But the Marais neighborhood has no official administrative borders.

-The map on the right shows you two of the different ways in which the Marais is sometimes defined.
+The map on the right shows two different ways the Marais is sometimes defined.

 You'll like Le Marais, if....